cornett/coho/doc/capi.rst

         1 if bond was produced implicitly by the presence of two adjacent atoms without an intervening bond symbol, else 0.
         Implicit bonds do not have a token position or length.
+        An aromatic bond is implied by two adjacent aromatic atoms, otherwise implicit bonds are single.

     .. member:: int ring